 Sometimes these lustres appear to have a pinky or silver hue.
 The lustre of a pearl can also pick up colours of an item that you are wearing or standing near, thus characterising itself to it's owner, creating the conception of "the pearl chooses you" as they say in the pearling world.

 The shape of a pearl varies a greatly.
 The following shapes can be cultivated from a nucleated shell:

-Round - perfect round (roll across the top of a bench)
+Round - perfect round (they can roll effortlesslly across a flat surface)

-Oval - has a definite shape and tapered at both ends
+Oval - has a definite shape and tapered at one end

-Teardrop - is slightly more tapered at one end than the other
+Teardrop - is pointed or tapered at one end more than the other

-Keshi - seedless pearls and very odd shaped but very high in lustre
+Keshi - seedless pearls (non nucleated) and odd shaped but very high in lustre

 Button - a round that is flat on one side